Lisa Moffatt, M.A., MCIP, RPP, CEC

 That integrity extends beyond my professional practice.
 As a founding board member of the qathet Coalition to End Homelessness, president of qathet Community Voices (engaging people in civic governance), and a community member on the qathet Housing Action Table, showing up for my community is not separate from my values.
 It is an expression of them.

-My academic background includes a BA in Environmental Studies (Carleton, 2002), a MA from UBC's School of Community and Regional Planning (2005), and a Graduate Certificate in Executive Coaching from Royal Roads University (2019).
+My academic background includes a BA in Environmental Studies (Highest Honours, Carleton, 2002), a MA from UBC's School of Community and Regional Planning (2005), and a Graduate Certificate in Executive Coaching from Royal Roads University (2019).
 A full member of the Canadian Institute of Planners and a Registered Professional Planner with the Planning Institute of BC, my ongoing learning in Indigenous allyship, equity, Deep Democracy, and dignity work informs everything that I do.

 Outside of work, you'll find me painting abstract watercolours, ocean swimming, singing karaoke, or hanging with my rescue pitbull, Fidget.